 }

-Ensure your AWS profile has the necessary permissions for Amazon Bedrock and Nova Canvas.
+Ensure your AWS profile has the necessary permissions for Amazon Bedrock and Amazon Nova Canvas.

-All generated images are automatically saved to user-specified workspace directories, with folders created as needed.
+All generated images are automatically saved to user-specified workspace directories with automatic folder creation.

 There are two ways to add an MCP server to Cursor.
 The most common way is to add the server globally in the ~/.cursor/mcp.json